timothymiller/full-stack-2019/README.md

 ### Defaults

-- Scaling is handled automatically when targeting serverless deployment to Now by ZEIT.
+- Node API scaling is handled automatically when targeting serverless deployment to Now by ZEIT.

 - Resources inside of /static/ are deployed to the in-house CDN managed via Now by ZEIT.